 HARRY S. DENT, JR.

-Shifting from an airline pilot career to a financial planner in 1995, Wally Mackey found himself in the midst of a massive stock market boom.
+Tamara Christians has studied with her retired father for years.
+He was an airline pilot prior to becoming a financial planner in 1995.
 Eager to learn more about his new career, he attended a seminar presented by Economist Harry S. Dent, Jr. – a Harvard Business School Baker Scholar and working with Fortune 100 companies to forecast long range sales.
 Dent had published a best-selling book titled, “The Great Boom Ahead” in 1993 and had been hired by a leading mutual fund company to inspire financial planners to sell more mutual funds.
-The primary goal of the seminar was to encourage financial planners to aggressively move money out of the safe bank accounts into mutual funds!
-At the time, it was a hard sale because it involved risking the clients’ money for a seemingly greater return.
+In the late 1990's, the primary goal was to encourage savers to move money out of the safe bank accounts into mutual funds!
+It was a hard sale because it involved convincing people to risk their money for a seemingly greater return.

-The seminar stressed two key points: (1) stock prices would increase throughout the late 1990; thus, investors would reap massive gains, but the second point Dent emphasized was a warning of a series of “Boom and Bust Cycles 1995-2023.”
+The seminar stressed two key points: (1) stock prices would increase throughout from 1995 to 1999; thus, investors would reap massive gains, but the second point Dent emphasized was a warning of a series of “Boom and Bust Cycles 1995-2023.”

-After the seminar Wally Mackey immediately discovered a problem.
-He had been trained to sell products he now wouldn’t buy himself: mutual funds and variable annuities.
+After the seminar Tamara's father immediately discovered a problem.
+He had been trained to sell products that he and his wife wouldn’t buy: mutual funds and variable annuities.
 Looking back over the last 20 years, “The Third and Final Dow Bubble Chart” published in 2017 shows Dent’s 1995 forecast was extremely accurate.
 Investors did repeatedly make and lose money again and again.
 Investors experienced the “Tech Stock Crash (late 1999-2002), the recovery (2003-2007), and the banking crisis crash (2008-2009), and the massive 241% run-up from March 29, 2009 to March 30, 2018.
 This current Boom Cycle has generated an average 26.8% annual return on the Dow Jones Industrial Average over the last nine years.

-Today’s lesson is to be aware of the pending “Bust Cycle” sometime in the next nine years.
+Today’s lesson is to be aware of the pending “Bust Cycle” sometime in the next year or so.
 Dent forecasts it will take the Dow down 83% - a decline which will bring the Dow back to the 1995 level.

 FORECASTING THE ECONOMY USING DEMOGRAPHICS AND THE ADULT SPENDING PATTERN!